-The Masculinities Engagement Network at BGSU is an initiative by the CWGE and CVPE to engage men - including students, faculty, and staff - as leaders in education for the entire BGSU community on gender equity, masculinity, and violence prevention.
+The Masculinities Engagement Network at BGSU is an initiative by the CWGE and GVPES to engage men - including students, faculty, and staff - as leaders in education for the entire BGSU community on gender equity, masculinity, and violence prevention.
 In Summer 2019, the Masculinities Engagement Network received an Innovation Initiative Grant out of the Division of Student Affairs to implement a campus-wide initiative engaging students in conversations about healthy masculinities and power-based violence.
 This page details the work semester-by-semester work of the Men's Engagement Network, including pre-existing programming/events and projects related to the Innovation Initiative grant.

 1. identify the differences between healthy and unhealthy masculinities;